 Pampering is another experience that is always well received and something that a lot of people never buy for themselves.
 Massages, bathhouses, saunas, or even an hour in a float tank can be great, innovative gifts.

 You could also give someone your time and spend it in a place they love, or a handwritten voucher for something they would appreciate.
 Think about giving the gift of support and encouragement of someone’s passion.

-For the plant-lover in your life:
+For the plant-lover in your life

-Give your time:
+Give your time

 Consider giving the gift of a donation to a charitable cause, or even participating in one yourselves as an outing.
 There are countless charities that offer this and need some love, from farmed animal sanctuaries to domestic pet shelters to endangered species organisations.

-Make your own gifts:
+Make your own gifts

 Handmade gifts are so meaningful—there’s nothing quite like them.
 Creating a gift for someone means making something special, unique, and putting a piece of yourself into the gift.
 It could be something like an artwork, a poem, a story, a song, a knitted sweater, some DIY bath salts, candles, or even cute Christmas cookies.

-If you prefer to give a more traditional and tangible gift (and know the person receiving would love that, too), then why not order them one of these sustainable holiday gifts from “Good” and “Great” brands?
+If you prefer to give a more traditional and tangible gift (and know the person receiving would love that, too), then why not order them one of these lower-impact holiday gifts from “Good” and “Great” brands?